ANIM 103, 3D Art I, 3 Units

 CINE 351, Film and Social Issues, 3 Units

 This course explores the relationship between ethnic, racial, and gender groups that historically have been under-represented, misrepresented, or marginalized in mainstream commercial cinema.
 Considerable emphasis is placed upon the cinematic treatment of important historical and current events, multicultural phenomena, and sociopsychological issues and movements.
-Meets the General Education Requirement: Intercultural Competence.
+Meets the APU Core: Intercultural Competence general education requirement.

 CINE 361, Production Management, 3 Units